-Our Board of Directors, age 20s - 30s, is formed by a mixture of talented professionals consisting of 3 females and 2 males.
-Our Board accomplished 60.0% woman members exceeded the government's target of 30% woman composition in the Board.
+Our Board Of Directors, age 20s-30s, is formed by a mixture of talented professionals consisting of 6 females and 5 males while 3 of our Directors are Bumiputera.
+Our Board accomplished 55% woman members exceeded the government's target of 30% woman composition in the Board.
 SCBUILD/0109 recognises young talent would bring vibrant and energetic business environment to SCBUILD/0109.